vishalj7/TimeSeriesForecasting/README.md

 ## Data Format

+Below are the requirements of the data for this packge:

-This package requires the data in a dataframe where the index is a datetime format and the frequency of the data has been set using '.asfreq()' and the column/s to be in a numeric format whether that be as an integer or floating point
++ The data should be in a dataframe where the index is a datetime format and the frequency of the data has been set using '.asfreq()'.
++ The data should be sorted by the index in ascending order.
++ The columns of the data should be in a numeric format as either an integer or floating point.
++ There should be no missing data points and if there are any these should be replace with appropriate values.

 ## Sample Scripts